raulbuta28/startjuris/backend/README.md

 The server listens on `localhost:8080`.
 Bind to your machine's IP address or `0.0.0.0` if you need to access it from other devices on your network.

+### Persistent data

+Uploaded books, tests and other editable content are stored inside the `data/` directory located at the project root.
+To keep this information in a custom location, set the `DATA_DIR` environment variable before starting the server.
+Pointing this variable to a directory on a mounted volume is the recommended way to ensure your files survive server restarts or moving the application online.